kftam1994/assessTaskAI/README.md

-#Assessment Task for AI/Digital Analyst
+# Assessment Task for AI/Digital Analyst

-An English word image generators, then feed it to machine learning model [preferably neural network] to recognize the word from the image
+An English word image generators produce character images.
+Then, those images generated and other character images are fed to a neural network model to recognize the word from the image

+## Getting Started

+To run the page, it needs Python 3 to be installed.
+It also needs packages including, Matplotlib, scikit-image(skimage) and scikit-learn(sklearn).

-The HTML page can run when Flask_web.py is executed with Python 3
+The HTML page can run when Flask_web.py is executed with Python 3 in the command line through the command "python Flask_web.py"

+"Running on http://127.0.0.1:5000/" will be displayed.

 Then, the page can be browsed at the address http://127.0.0.1:5000

+An image with English words and numbers on it can be uploaded.
+The text will be retrieved and displayed in the result image after processing.